 The Urban Studies Ph.D. program is governed by the Urban Studies Executive Committee, which is made up of School faculty and students elected by their peers.
-All major program decisions are reviewed and approved by the full faculty of the School at TSUSP faculty meetings, which are open to the public.
-A Ph.D.
-Program Coordinator provides administrative support, fields program questions, and supports students generally.
-Dr. Connie Ozawa will serve as the Ph.D.
-Coordinator for 2020-21.
+All major program decisions are reviewed and approved by the full faculty of the School at TSUSP faculty meetings.
+The Urban Studies Program Director provides administrative support, fields program questions, and supports students generally.
+Dr. Jennifer Dill will serve as the Program Director for 2022-2023.
+The email address for the Program Director is USP_UScoord@pdx.edu.